oneapi-src/oneDAL/_sources/dev_guide/algorithms/kmeans/computation-batch.rst.txt

      - A flag that enables computation of assignments, that is, assigning cluster indices to respective observations.
    * - ``resultsToEvaluate``
      - ``computeCentroids`` | ``computeAssignments`` | ``computeExactObjectiveFunction``
-     - The 64-bit integer flag that specifies which extra characteristics of the K-Means to compute.
+     - The 64-bit integer flag that specifies which extra characteristics of the K-Means algorithm to compute.

        Provide one of the following values to request a single characteristic or use bitwise OR to request a combination of the characteristics: